Exercise Myths vs Reality

 • Gardening — digging, weeding, and planting all count as movement

 Remove every barrier.
 Wear whatever you're already wearing.
 Don't set a timer.
 Don't track calories.
 Replace 10 minutes of doom-scrolling AI news with 10 minutes of movement — just move your body for a few minutes and notice how you feel after.
+If AI-related disagreements with your partner or family are adding to your stress, a walk together can be a reset for both the body and the relationship.
+And if you've been spending too much time with AI companions, replacing some of that screen time with outdoor activities rebuilds your connection to the physical world.

 Overcoming the Barriers (Because Anxiety Makes Everything Harder)